Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Mesos.md

 ### Java

 By default, the Alluxio Mesos framework will use whatever version of Java is available on the Mesos executor.
-To download a Java 8 jdk and use it to run Alluxio, set the configuration property
+Download a Java 8 jdk and use it to run Alluxio by setting the configuration property

 ```properties
 alluxio.integration.mesos.jdk.url=JDK_URL